lordtatty/bluego/README.md

 **The Project**

-This project template has two goals:
-  - A developer should need to run only a single command to get a working development environment
-  - The differences between the live and dev environments should be kept to the bare minimum necessary
+This is designed to be a first test of my docker-compose-test template:

+It's an attempt to create a working VLE using a docker environment.
+It also needs to adhere to the idea of having one command to spin up a dev environment, with the only pre-requisite being docker.

 **To start development**